swarmfund/swarm-network-governance/GAPs/GAP_1570199574_Nomination_of_Chris_Eberle_to_the_Swarm_Council.md

 Staking Address: "0x75b901Ad97Ce404E90E64573D0B911d032BD9574"
 ---

-# Nomination of Chris Eberle to the Swarm Council, replacing Philipp Pieper at the end of his Term Dec 25, 2019
+# Election of Chris Eberle to the Swarm Council, replacing Philipp Pieper at the end of his Term Dec 25, 2019

 ## Purpose and rationale for the Governance Action and its intended outcomes